inrae/jupyterhub-vm/README.md

    $> sh ./build.sh -e
 ```
    The script launches the command _vagrant package_.
    As results, a VM file will created under the builds/vm folder.
-You can use it as a virtual appliance into VirtualBox or in the cloud.
+You can use it as a virtual appliance into VirtualBox or in an OpenStack cloud.

 All steps can be run at the same time:
 ```